 Our solar system is made up of a single star, the Sun, and all the celestial bodies that orbit it, including the planets, their moons, dwarf planets like Pluto and Ceres, and smaller space objects like asteroids.
 From its vantage point one million miles above the Earth, the James Webb Space Telescope will have a front row seat for monitoring events in our cosmic backyard.

-Webb's infrared vision will allow us to learn more than ever before about how the climate and weather of other planets in our solar system function.
+Webb's infrared vision will allow us to learn more than ever before about the climate and weather of other planets in our solar system.
 Webb will keep track of everything from the seasons on Saturn's moon Titan to emerging aurorae on giant planets like Uranus.
-Webb can be used to probe different depths in these atmospheres, mapping cloud structures and major storm systems with finer detail than previously possible.
+Webb can be used to probe different depths in these atmospheres, mapping cloud structures and major storm systems in unprecedented detail.

-Webb will look at the conditions of water on Mars and how that relates to the planet's potentially habitable past and present.
+Among its observations, Webb will look at the conditions of water on Mars and how they relate to the planet's potentially habitable past and present.
 It will map organic molecules on Uranus and Neptune, revealing information on the chemistry of those planets.
-And with its high resolution and light-analyzing technology, it will be able to tell us much about smaller bodies, such as asteroids, that populate the solar system.
+And with its high-resolution and light-analyzing spectroscopy instruments, Webb will be able to tell us more about smaller bodies like dwarf planets and asteroids.